alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 8. When it's 45 degrees outside and you think to yourself, "Dang this is some nice tank-top and shorts weather".

 9. It feels like Christmas when someone wants to talk to you about running.
 GUs, carbo-loading, pace and taper strategies, hills and tempos, running shoes, what to wear, pronation, GPS watches, chafing..
-Oh yes, more please.

-10. You don't mind that your shorts are 3-4 inches shorter than before.
-Headbands and hydration belts suddenly don't look so weird anymore.
+10. Your definition of "appropriate style in public" changes.
+As in, you don't mind that your shorts are 3-4 inches shorter than before.
+Headbands and hydration belts look natural.
+And for the guys, you secretly look forward to opportunities to wear your running tights.

 11. You have drawers in your house that look like this: